ezgikorkmmaz/restaurant-website/README.md

 - &nbsp;Antd Radio, Dropdown, Menu components.

 <h2>To start this project on your computer. </h2>
-- &nbsp;Open Visual Studio.
+- &nbsp;Open Visual Studio.<br>
-- &nbsp;On the start window, select Clone a repository.
+- &nbsp;On the start window, select Clone a repository.<br>
-- &nbsp;Enter or type the repository location(clone HTTPS from this repo), and then select the Clone button.
+- &nbsp;Enter or type the repository location(clone HTTPS from this repo), and then select the Clone button.<br>
-- &nbsp;It will open a new window, then on your terminal, type 'npm install' to install all modules.
+- &nbsp;It will open a new window, then on your terminal, type 'npm install' to install all modules.<br>
-- &nbsp;After you're ready type 'npm start' and you can see your project.
+- &nbsp;After you're ready type 'npm start' and you can see your project.<br>

 Note: I added a comment line and a console in MealsInfo page.
 I used antd Radio button and there is an issue with package or it could be something I wasn't able to fix.
 Ingredients selected quality values looks like they change in each selection but I store them in an array and make calculations according to it.
 If you can check from console you can see.